User Reference#

 This generates a graph-constrained uniform random sample of points.
 Unlike typical spatially uniform random sampling, this method accounts for the graph’s geometry.
 And unlike equal-length edge segmenting, this method guarantees uniform randomness.

-G (networkx.MultiGraph) – graph to sample points from; should be undirected (to not oversample bidirectional edges) and projected (for accurate point interpolation)
+• G (networkx.MultiGraph) – graph from which to sample points. should be undirected (to avoid oversampling bidirectional edges) and projected (for accurate point interpolation)

 points – the sampled points, multi-indexed by (u, v, key) of the edge from which each point was drawn